doonfrs/AI-Instructions-Syncer/README.md

 - **Zero Configuration Required** - Works out of the box with sensible defaults
 - **Cross-Platform Support** - Windows, macOS, Linux, and WSL/WSL2 compatible
-- **Smart File Watching** - Automatically detects when your AI rules file is saved
+- **Smart File Watching** - Automatically detects when your AI instructions file is saved
 - **Multi-Target Sync** - Sync to multiple files with different names (CLAUDE.md, .cursorrules, etc.)
 - **Auto & Manual Sync** - Automatic syncing on save (default) with option to disable and sync manually
 - **Verified AI Tool Support** - Pre-configured paths for Claude, Cursor, GitHub Copilot, Windsurf, and more